mcognetta/mcognetta.github.io/config.md

 The website_* must be defined for the RSS to work
 -->
 @def website_title = "theoretically good with computers"
-@def website_descr = "i was i was actually good with computers"
+@def website_descr = "i wish i was actually good with computers"
 @def website_url   = "https://mcognetta.github.io/"

 @def author = "Marco Cognetta"